- City of Bad Gandersheim

 There is no avoiding the museum.
 It is the visitor and information centre for all outdoor projects and offers an informative permanent exhibition with computer, video and audio stations and special exhibitions.

 Furthermore, it also provides the ideal setting for cultural events, presentations, conferences, concerts and children's birthday parties.
-See opening hours.
-Further information on events can be found under News.

 St. Stephen's tower: The Döhler Smithy.